Keithagy/dsa-system-design/py/739_Daily_Temperatures/explanation.md

 ##### Solutions worth learning

-1. Monotonic Stack (optimal)
+1. Monotonic Stack (Neetcode solution)
+2. Optimized Monotonic Stack with array
-2. Two Pointers (next array)
+3. Two Pointers (Reverse Iteration)
-3. Brute Force with optimization
+4. Brute Force

-Count: 3 solutions
+Count: 4 solutions (1 Neetcode solution)

 ##### Rejected solutions

-1. Sorting-based approach
-2. Binary Search approach
+1. Sorting-based approach: Sorting the temperatures would lose the original order, which is crucial for this problem.
+2. Binary Search Tree: While a BST could help find the next greater element, it wouldn't efficiently keep track of the number of days between temperatures.

 #### Worthy Solutions